 Principles of Consolidation

-The accompanying consolidated financial statements include the accounts of GeoVax Labs, Inc. together with those of our wholly-owned subsidiary, GeoVax, Inc. All intercompany transactions have been eliminated in consolidation.
+The accompanying consolidated financial statements include the accounts of GeoVax Labs, Inc. together with those of our wholly-owned subsidiaries, GeoVax, Inc. and Immutak Oncology, Inc. All intercompany transactions have been eliminated in consolidation.

 Basis of Presentation